 The Guardian Journalism Award .
 This award recognises journalism of dogged determination and bravery

 Radio La Voz (Peru)

 Operating in Bagua Grande in the Utcubamba Region of Peru, Radio La Voz was founded in 2007 by respected broadcast journalist Carlos Flores Borja and his sons.
-The aim of the station is to broadcast cultural programmes and information about environmental
+The aim of the station is to broadcast cultural programmes and information about

-protection and human rights, fight political corruption and support local communities.
+environmental protection and human rights, fight political corruption and support local communities.

 Radio La Voz lost its licence in June 2009 after the government accused the station of supporting violence against security forces when deadly clashes shook the area in mid-2009.

 Thirty-four people were killed as Amazonian communities protested about the opening up of huge tracts of land to foreign investment.
-To date no government representative has offered any evidence to support the veracity of its allegation against the radio
+To date no government representative has offered any evidence to support the veracity of its allegation against

 Flores Borja says that La Voz was only doing its duty as an independent media source.
 He claims the government took advantage of the moment to silence a voice critical of its policies .
-On 16 February 2010, the case against Radio La Voz was
+On 16 February 2010, the case against Radio La Voz

 Sage International Publishing Award.
 This award is given to a publisher who has given new insight into issues or events, or shown a perspective not often acknowledged, or given a platform to new voices